twitter/communitynotes/content/note-ranking-code.md

 geekdocToc: 1
 ---

-Here you can find links to code that reproduces the note scoring/ranking code that Birdwatch runs in production.
+Here you can find links to code that reproduces the note scoring/ranking code that Twitter runs in production.

-If you download the notes, ratings, and note status history files made available on the [Birdwatch Data Download](https://twitter.com/i/birdwatch/download-data) page and put them in the same directory as the following files, you can then run `python main.py` to produce a `scoredNotes.tsv` file that contains note scores, statuses, and explanation tags that will match what’s running in production (as of the time the data was from).
+If you download the notes, ratings, and note status history files made available on the [Data Download](https://twitter.com/i/birdwatch/download-data) page and put them in the same directory as the following files, you can then run `python main.py` to produce a `scoredNotes.tsv` file that contains note scores, statuses, and explanation tags that will match what’s running in production (as of the time the data was from).

 - [main.py](../sourcecode/main.py)
 - [algorithm.py](../sourcecode/algorithm.py)